 - Arrive early Plan on having time to park and find the courtroom. - Dress appropriately Dress like you work in an office (Males: slacks and tucked-in shirts no hats!; Females: blouse and slacks or a dress or skirt to the knees). - Prepare, in advance, what you are going to say.
 Keep your presentation short, and focus on the important facts.
-Be honest.
+Be honest, but keep in mind that you do not have to answer every question that the prosecutor asks.
+In some cases, it may best not to admit to wrongdoing since your statement could be used against you in court.
 Practice and get feedback. - Be polite, even if you disagree with the prosecutor.
 You will not help yourself if you argue or are rude. - Remember to let the prosecutor know if you have any defenses. - Present evidence to the prosecutor if you want to show that you were the victim, not the aggressor.
-(For example, if someone witnessed the other person threaten you first, you can ask that witness to write a letter saying so.)
+(For example, if someone witnessed the fight and saw the other person hit you first, ask that witness to write a letter saying so.)